Netronome/test/README.md

 test
 ====

-Netronome test repository to check access permissions; it has an Apache v2 License in its README
+Netronome test repository to check access permissions; it has an Apache v2 License in its README.